Starved for information but drowning in data?

 4. Build context.
 In Big Data, context is the key to revealing fully nuanced, complete information.
 By integrating “thick data” (huge amounts of data) rather than a sampling of information, data analytics can create more accurate context and a complete picture based on the data gathered.
 Similarly, in problem solving, context is key to revealing nuanced and complete information.
 One example is Kepner-Tregoe Problem Analysis, which builds context using an IS/IS NOT matrix.

-While not on the scale of Big Data, collecting data that defines the what, where, when, and extent of the problem builds increasingly “thick” data by specifying not only IS but also IS NOT information (see figure 1) and then detailing the difference and considering the cause.
+While not on the scale of Big Data, collecting data that defines the what, where, when, and extent of the problem builds increasingly “thick” data by specifying not only IS but also IS NOT information, then detailing the difference and considering the cause.
 The more diverse and abundant the data that is collected with both IS and IS NOT, creates a more complete, nuanced context for the situation, helping problem solvers eliminate issues that might be considered potential causes while zeroing in on the relevant data that best describes the problem and supports possible solutions.